fcpp-experiments/past-ctl-monitoring/README.md

 - `P` to stop/resume
 - `O`/`I` to speed-up/slow-down simulated time
 - `L` to show/hide connection links between nodes
-- `G` to show/hide the grid on the reference plane
+- `G` to show/hide the grid on the reference plane and node pins
 - `Q`,`W`,`E`,`A`,`S`,`D` to move the simulation area along orthogonal axes
 - `C` resets the camera to the starting position
+-`M` enables/disables the marker for selecting nodes -`left-click` on a selected node to open a window with node details
 - `right-click`+`mouse drag` to rotate the camera
 - `mouse scroll` for zooming in and out
 -`left-shift` added to the commands above for precision control